-On May 23, 1990, as part of the events of the Board of Governors of Tel-Aviv University, the Levi and Fortuna Eskenazi SculptureGarden in memory of the parents of the donor, the late Giulia Eskenzi-Matatia from Italy, wife of Beniamino Matatia, chairman of the International Board of Governors of Art Projects at Tel-AvivUniversity was dedicated.
-The garden comprises sculptures donated to the university by the Matatia family, such as "The Wings of Peace" by Carlo Zauli and the sculpture "Solar Stairs: Homage to Kepler" by Giò Pomodoro.
-As well as the sculpture "Avalanche" by Pierre Arman, donated by Reto a Marca from Switzerland, and additional sculptures lent to Tel-Aviv University after having participated in exhibitions in the garden and the university gallery.
+On May 23, 1990, as part of the University's Board of Governors events, a sculpture garden named after Levi and Fortuna Eskenazi was inaugurated next to the Gallery, donated by their late daughter Giulia Eskenzi-Matatia from Italy, wife of Beniamino Matatia, chairman of the International Board of Governors of Art Projects at Tel-Aviv University at the time.
+The Sculpture Garden houses sculptures donated to the university by the Matatia family, such as "The Wings of Peace" by Carlo Zauli and the sculpture "Solar Stairs: Homage to Kepler" by Giò Pomodoro.
+As well as the sculpture "Avalanche" by Pierre Arman, donated by Reto a Marca from Switzerland, and additional sculptures lent to Tel-Aviv University after having participated in exhibitions in the Garden and the University Gallery.

 A new wing was inaugurated in 2004, Michel Kikoïne Foundation, whose cornerstone was laid during the Board of Governors' meeting in 2001.
 The wing, in memory of the French-Jewish painter who was one of the top painters of the Paris School, was donated by the artist's daughter, Ms. Claire Maratier-Kikoïne, including forty of the distinguished artist's paintings.
 A selection of Kikoïne's paintings, along with information about the artist and the Paris School to which he belonged, is exhibited regularly in the Gallery.
 At the time, Ms. Maratier also presented an award intended for an Israeli artist in the field of painting, that was awarded to artists Maya Cohen Levy (2008), Yehuda Porbuchrai (2009), Ruth Dorit Yaakobi (2010) and Masha Zusman (2013).